Skip to main content

 Before sharing the dataflow of the source site A with the subscribing site B, take the following steps:

 1. Create site A, add a data source, import your data feed, and add at least one export.
-See Add export channel.
+See Add export.

-2. Create site B, add a data source, import your data feed, and add at least one export depending on what dataflow element you want to share:
+2. Create site B, add a data source, import your data feed, and add at least one export depending on what dataflow stage you want to share:

-• To share the intermediate dataflow, the exports of sites A and B may differ.
+• To share the intermediate stage, the exports of sites A and B may differ.

 Find the Shared Dataflow feature

-1. Go to Shared Dataflow from your account's main menu.
+1. Go to Shared Dataflow from your organization's main menu.

 2. See a list of all existing shared dataflows or create a new one.